sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 - **Examples:**
   - Values (3):
     - This teammate’s embodiment of our values is below expectations for their current level and must immediately improve.
+    - This teammate, particularly at a senior level, does not consistently give back to their team or contribute to a broader impact.
+The higher your level, the greater the expected scope of impact is.
-    - This teammate consistently exhibits behavior that is inconsistent with the company's values, such as dishonesty, disrespect, or lack of integrity, despite performing at a high level from a skills perspective.
+    - This teammate exhibits behavior that is inconsistent with the company's values, such as dishonesty, disrespect, or lack of integrity, despite performing at a high level from a skills perspective.
-    - This teammate engages in behavior that creates a hostile work environment, such as bullying, harassment, or discrimination, even if their job performance is otherwise strong.
+    - This teammate engages in behavior that creates a hostile work environment, such as bullying, harassment, or discrimination.
 We have zero tolerance for this behavior.
   - Skill (3):
     - This teammate’s skills are below expectations and are inhibiting their ability to perform at their current level.
 They need to work with their manager immediately to improve their skillset.
 Their values adherence meet or exceed expectations.
     - Skill inconsistency: this teammate has high potential, but their performance is inconsistent.
 In other words, at times they meet our high bar, but at other times their performance is below expectations, leading to unreliable results.
-Their values adherence meet or exceed expectations.
     - Consistently missing deadlines or failing to deliver work of an acceptable quality.
     - Displaying a lack of accountability for their actions and not taking responsibility for mistakes or errors.
     - Failing to collaborate effectively with colleagues or contributing to a negative team environment.